Kaskians

-Early history
+History

-The Kaska, probably originating from the eastern shore of the Propontis, may have displaced the speakers of the Palaic language from their home in Pala.
+The Kaska, probably originating from the eastern shore of the Propontis, may have displaced the speakers of the Palaic language from their homes in Pala.

 The Kaska first appear in the Hittite prayer inscriptions that date from the reign of Hantili II, c.
 1450 BC, and make references to their movement into the ruins of the holy city of Nerik.
 During the reign of Hantili's son, Tudhaliya II (c.
 1430 BC), "Tudhaliya's 3rd campaign was against the Kaskas."
 His successor Arnuwanda I composed a prayer for the gods to return Nerik to the empire; he also mentioned Kammama and Zalpuwa as cities which he claimed had been Hittite but which were now under the Kaskas.
-Arnuwanda attempted to mollify some of the Kaska tribes by means of tribute.
+Arnuwanda attempted to mollify some of the Kaska tribes by offering tribute.

 Sometime between the reigns of Arnuwanda and Suppiluliuma I (about 1330 BC), letters found in Maşat Höyük note that locusts ate the Kaskas' grain.
 The hungry Kaska were able to join with Hayasa-Azzi and Isuwa to the east, as well as other enemies of the Hittites, and burn Hattusa, the Hittite capital, to the ground.
-They probably also burned the Hittites' secondary capital Sapinuwa.
+They probably also burned the Hittites' secondary capital, Sapinuwa.
 Suppiluliuma's grandson Hattusili III in the mid-13th century BC wrote of the time before Tudhaliya.
 He said that in those days the Kaska had "made Nenassa their frontier" and that their allies in Azzi-Hayasa had done the same to Samuha.